Guardians vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers has 24 hits with seven doubles, nine home runs and eight walks.
+- Devers has collected 24 hits with seven doubles, nine home runs and nine walks.
 He has driven in 24 runs.

 Devers Recent Games